aurimrv/python_experiments/binarySearchTree3/DYNAMOSA-MIO-MOSA-WHOLE_SUITE/mutatest/DYNAMOSA-MIO-MOSA-WHOLE_SUITE-report.rst

 SURVIVED
 --------
+ - binarySearchTree3.py: (l: 58, c: 8) - mutation from If_Statement to If_False
+ - binarySearchTree3.py: (l: 62, c: 8) - mutation from If_Statement to If_False
+ - binarySearchTree3.py: (l: 100, c: 16) - mutation from If_Statement to If_False
+ - binarySearchTree3.py: (l: 102, c: 16) - mutation from If_Statement to If_True
+ - binarySearchTree3.py: (l: 102, c: 16) - mutation from If_Statement to If_False
+ - binarySearchTree3.py: (l: 159, c: 27) - mutation from None to True
  - binarySearchTree3.py: (l: 159, c: 27) - mutation from None to False
- - binarySearchTree3.py: (l: 159, c: 27) - mutation from None to True
- - binarySearchTree3.py: (l: 169, c: 20) - mutation from <class 'ast.Or'> to <class 'ast.And'>
- - binarySearchTree3.py: (l: 177, c: 11) - mutation from <class 'ast.And'> to <class 'ast.Or'>
- - binarySearchTree3.py: (l: 358, c: 12) - mutation from If_Statement to If_False
- - binarySearchTree3.py: (l: 358, c: 12) - mutation from If_Statement to If_True
+ - binarySearchTree3.py: (l: 298, c: 8) - mutation from If_Statement to If_True

 DETECTED
 --------
- - binarySearchTree3.py: (l: 32, c: 20) - mutation from None to True
- - binarySearchTree3.py: (l: 32, c: 20) - mutation from None to False
+ - binarySearchTree3.py: (l: 58, c: 8) - mutation from If_Statement to If_True
- - binarySearchTree3.py: (l: 38, c: 12) - mutation from If_Statement to If_False
+ - binarySearchTree3.py: (l: 62, c: 8) - mutation from If_Statement to If_True
- - binarySearchTree3.py: (l: 38, c: 12) - mutation from If_Statement to If_True
+ - binarySearchTree3.py: (l: 100, c: 16) - mutation from If_Statement to If_True
- - binarySearchTree3.py: (l: 47, c: 8) - mutation from If_Statement to If_True
+ - binarySearchTree3.py: (l: 239, c: 8) - mutation from If_Statement to If_True
- - binarySearchTree3.py: (l: 47, c: 8) - mutation from If_Statement to If_False
+ - binarySearchTree3.py: (l: 239, c: 8) - mutation from If_Statement to If_False
- - binarySearchTree3.py: (l: 62, c: 11) - mutation from <class 'ast.Lt'> to <class 'ast.GtE'>
- - binarySearchTree3.py: (l: 62, c: 11) - mutation from <class 'ast.Lt'> to <class 'ast.Eq'>
- - binarySearchTree3.py: (l: 62, c: 11) - mutation from <class 'ast.Lt'> to <class 'ast.Gt'>
- - binarySearchTree3.py: (l: 62, c: 11) - mutation from <class 'ast.Lt'> to <class 'ast.NotEq'>
- - binarySearchTree3.py: (l: 62, c: 11) - mutation from <class 'ast.Lt'> to <class 'ast.LtE'>
- - binarySearchTree3.py: (l: 247, c: 11) - mutation from <class 'ast.Lt'> to <class 'ast.NotEq'>
- - binarySearchTree3.py: (l: 247, c: 11) - mutation from <class 'ast.Lt'> to <class 'ast.LtE'>
+ - binarySearchTree3.py: (l: 273, c: 12) - mutation from If_Statement to If_True
- - binarySearchTree3.py: (l: 247, c: 11) - mutation from <class 'ast.Lt'> to <class 'ast.GtE'>
+ - binarySearchTree3.py: (l: 273, c: 12) - mutation from If_Statement to If_False
- - binarySearchTree3.py: (l: 247, c: 11) - mutation from <class 'ast.Lt'> to <class 'ast.Eq'>
+ - binarySearchTree3.py: (l: 298, c: 8) - mutation from If_Statement to If_False
- - binarySearchTree3.py: (l: 247, c: 11) - mutation from <class 'ast.Lt'> to <class 'ast.Gt'>
+ - binarySearchTree3.py: (l: 310, c: 8) - mutation from If_Statement to If_False
  - binarySearchTree3.py: (l: 310, c: 8) - mutation from If_Statement to If_True
+ - binarySearchTree3.py: (l: 342, c: 8) - mutation from If_Statement to If_True
- - binarySearchTree3.py: (l: 310, c: 8) - mutation from If_Statement to If_False
+ - binarySearchTree3.py: (l: 342, c: 8) - mutation from If_Statement to If_False